raspberrypilearning/create-your-own-world/en/step_10.md

 ## Collecting coins

-As your `player` sprite moves through the world, they can collect coins.
+Your `player` sprite should have be able to collect coins as it moves through the world.

 --- task ---
 Add a new variable valled `coins`{:class="blockdata"} to your project.